12 reasons you need multiple guitars

 8. Pickup type

 I could go on forever regarding the pickup types available today.
-I could even subtly inform you of a concept being worked on for pickups that allow you to dial in different tones directly from the pickup itself—Dialtone Pickups was a thing back in 2014/2015.
+I could even subtly inform you of a concept being worked on for pickups that allow you to dial in different tones directly from the pickup itself.
 The most common options though are single coil and humbucker.
 But what about PAF?
 Humbucker style in a single coil size?
 Oh the fun that is to be had with pickups.

 9. Pickup manufacturer